 Report Vulnerable Adult Abuse, Neglect, Exploitation, Isolation, or Abandonment

 To report suspected abuse, neglect, exploitation, isolation, or abandonment of vulnerable adults, 18 years and older, please call:

 - Las Vegas/Clark County (702) 486-6930

 - Statewide/All Other Areas (888) 729-0571

 If a vulnerable adult is in immediate danger, the local police, sheriff's office or emergency medical service should be contacted.
-If the person is not in immediate danger, the report should be made via one of the designated phone numbers.
+If the person is not in immediate danger, the report should be made via one of the designated phone numbers or online.

 IMPORTANT: Please do not send reports of abuse, neglect, exploitation, isolation or abandonment to the Aging and Disability Services Division email address, as it may not be acted on promptly.